 Wave 5-to see an increasing fruitfulness in our life together in terms of love

 Jim and Andrew met at the end of November to discuss the next step forward and we decided to focus on two ways to help the church engage with these five waves.
-Firstly, to help the church ‘deepen our prayer life’ we would run a 24/7 Prayer room beginning March 10th which Andrew spoke about last Sunday.
-Secondly, to help the church ‘engage in pioneering and creative mission’ we will have a church retreat on Saturday 29th June 2019 here at Avenue with the focus of discovering peoples spiritual gifts in terms of APEST.
-At the end of the retreat people will be asked if they wish to use their spiritual gifts in the life of the church and if so a database will be formed.
-During the summer, Jim and Andrew will identify five people who will be asked to form an APEST group in September 2019 for a term of one year.
-The first person in this APEST group will have a strong gifting in the Apostolic, the second a strong gifting in the Prophetic, the third a strong gifting as an Evangelist, the fourth a strong gifting as a Shepherd and finally the fifth will have a strong gifting as a Teacher.
+Firstly, to help the church ‘deepen our prayer life’ we ran a 24/7 Prayer room.
+Secondly, to help the church ‘engage in pioneering and creative mission’ we had a church retreat on Saturday 29th June 2019 here at Avenue with the focus of discovering peoples spiritual gifts in terms of APEST.
+At the end of the retreat people were asked if they wish to use their spiritual gifts in the life of the church and if so a database was be formed.
+During the summer, Jim and Andrew identified five people who were asked to form an APEST group in September 2019 for a term of one year.
+The first person in this APEST group would have a strong gifting in the Apostolic, the second a strong gifting in the Prophetic, the third a strong gifting as an Evangelist, the fourth a strong gifting as a Shepherd and finally the fifth will have a strong gifting as a Teacher.

-Andrew will meet the group at the beginning of September to remind them of the concept of the APEST group.
-He will then meet with them in November and finally in June to provide support and accountability.
+Andrew met the group at the beginning of September to remind them of the concept of the APEST group.
+Then met with them in November and finally in June to provide support and accountability.

-Andrew will then report back to the leadership team on the progress of the group.
+Andrew then reported back to the leadership team on the progress of the group.

 It is hoped that by identifying and then enabling the use of these five spiritual gifts in the congregation, we will further develop a pioneering and creative culture in the life of the church.
 For the fruitfulness of such a culture will only increase if it is actively engaged with by as many people as possible.
 The above strategy seeks to do that but also provide accountability and support to enable best practice to flourish.